rob10campbell/PRoPS-colloids_setup/02-Simulating-waterDPD.md

 [Last Update: August 2021]

 The standard implementation of HOOMD-blue was adapted for our colloids simulations by Mohammad (Nabi) Nabizadeh.
-Nabi also created the [waterDPD.py](/waterDPD.py) file.
+Nabi also created the sample [waterDPD.py](/waterDPD.py) file.
 This guide was compiled by Rob Campbell.

 [HOOMD-blue]: http://glotzerlab.engin.umich.edu/hoomd-blue/
 [PRoPS Group]: https://web.northeastern.edu/complexfluids/